phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6.md

 # Running system on `armv7m4-stm32l4x6` (ST STM32L4x)

 This version is designated for STM32L4x6 processors with Cortex-M4 core.
 To launch this version the final flash image should be provided.
-The image is created as the final artifact of `phoenix-rtos-project` building and is located in `_boot` directory.
-The image consist of kernel, TTY UART driver, RAM disk filesystem and psh (shell).
+The image is created as the final artifact of the `phoenix-rtos-project` building and is located in the `_boot` directory.
+The image consists of a kernel, TTY UART driver, RAM disk filesystem, and psh (shell).

 See [how to build the Phoenix-RTOS system image](../building/README.md)

 ## Development board

-The easiest way to start programming hardware targets using Phoenix-RTOS is to get some of the evaluation boards with specified target processor or microcontroller.
+The easiest way to start programming hardware targets using Phoenix-RTOS is to get some of the evaluation boards with a specified target processor or microcontroller.
 In this case [NUCLEO-L4A6ZG](https://www.st.com/en/evaluation-tools/nucleo-l4a6zg.html#overview) is the example of a board with `stm32l4x6` microcontroller.

 ## Connecting the board

-To provide a power supply for the board and make flashing possible, you have to connect usb to micro usb cable between your host pc and the development board (`USB PWR` port, also called `CN1`).
+To provide a power supply for the board and make flashing possible, you have to connect a USB to micro USB cable between your host pc and the development board (`USB PWR` port, also called `CN1`).
-To communicate with the board you will need to use an uart-usb converter, like `PL2303 TA`.
+To communicate with the board you will need to use a UART-USB converter, like `PL2303 TA`.

-- Connect TX, RX and GND wires to the USART2 (called also USART_B) in the Nucleo board.
+- Connect TX, RX, and GND wires to the USART2 (called also USART_B) in the Nucleo board.
   For example, using PL2303 TA:
   - PL2303 TX (green) - Nucleo USART_B_RX
   - PL2303 RX (white) - Nucleo USART_B_TX